Skip to content

 Section titled “What happens when I import a legacy project file?”

-SnowB BMF automatically converts legacy project files.
-Simply open the file, review the imported settings to ensure they are correct, and then save the project as a new .sbf file.
+SnowB BMF converts legacy files automatically.
+Open the file, review the imported settings, and save as a new .sbf file.